Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Rashomon Partition sets

 \end{theorem}

-In other words, if one is unwilling to commit to some specific correlation structure for the model coefficients, the $\ell_0$ penalty, which puts a prior on the \textit{number} of selected features, is optimal for model selection.
+In other words, if one is unwilling to commit to a specific correlation structure for the model coefficients, the $\ell_0$ penalty, which puts a prior on the \textit{number} of selected features, is optimal for model selection.
 The $\ell_0$ prior is also agnostic to correlation on the scale of variable effects (the change in outcome when moving from one level to another).
-This property is essential for scientific interpretation, where we often expect some correlation between the effects of changing the level of a factor, regardless of whether or not other factors are present.
-This feature is a stark contrast to priors built on the $\ell_1$ penalty, which make the unrealistic assumption of independence among variable effects, such as~\citet{banerjee2021selecting}.
-RPS can be built using other priors, but we advocate for using the robust one, which we see as practical given the complexity of the factorial space of interactions in many scientific settings (e.g., multiple arms and levels in a complex clinical trial, complex economic concepts like entrepreneurship, market context, etc).
-We do not want to impose false independence or unwarranted assumptions on correlations on the relationship between the $\beta$s and instead want to be robust in an environment with possibly a complex and unknown correlational structure.
-We show how this choice lends to computational tractability in Section \ref{section:rps-size}.
+This property is essential for scientific interpretation, where we often expect some correlation between the effects of changing the level of a feature, regardless of whether or not other features are present.
+This feature stands in stark contrast to priors built on the $\ell_1$ penalty, which make the unrealistic assumption of independence among variable effects, such as~\citet{banerjee2021selecting}.
+RPS can, in principle, be built using other priors, but we advocate using this robust prior, which is practical given the complexity of the factorial space of interactions in many scientific settings (e.g., multiple arms and levels in a complex clinical trial, complex economic concepts like entrepreneurship or market context).
+We do not want to impose false independence or unwarranted assumptions on correlations among the $\beta_k$'s; instead, we aim to be robust in an environment with a complex and unknown correlational structure.
+We show how this choice lends to computational tractability in \Cref{section:rps-size}.